Demographics of the United Kingdom: Fertility

-Since 1838, it has been compulsory to register a birth or death in the United Kingdom.
+Since 1838 it has been compulsory to register a birth or death in the United Kingdom.

-First official data on the fertility rate of the country was first made available in 1938, However estimates of the total fertility rate can be made back all the way till 1541.
+Official data on the fertility rate of the country was first made available in 1938, However, it is possible to estimate the total fertility rate (TFR) from 1541 onwards.

-The fertility rate of the country before the 19th century maintained itself at an average of around 5 children per woman.
-This fertility rate within the United Kingdom has been falling since 1870, when the country began into transition into the 3rd stage of the demographic transition.
-This transition represents the change in reproductive strategy from how many children a mother 'needs' to more of how many she 'wants' and a substitution of quality over quantity in the offspring produced.
-From the 1880s onwards, the birth rate began to decline rapidly from the levels it had previous sustained itself at.
-In England this crude birth rate decline represented a 44% decrease over a period from 1875 to 1920.
+The fertility rate of the United Kingdom before the 19th century remained at around 5 children per woman.
+This rate has been falling since 1870, when the country began into transition into the third stage of the demographic transition.
+This transition represents the change in reproductive strategy from how many children a mother 'needs' to how many she 'wants', and a substitution of quality over quantity in the offspring produced.
+From the 1880s onwards, the birth rate began to decline rapidly from its previous levels.
+In England the rate declined by 44% between 1875 and 1920.

-A number of factors have been argued to have contributed to this ranging from four broad spectrums of biological, technological changes and developments in the society, socio-economic reasons and cultural considerations.
-In the context of the Industrial Revolution, a large number of socio-economic developments occurred; large scale urbanisation of the population caused mass internal movements of people to high density population centres, income per capita of citizens rose significantly especially in the last half of the 19th century, coupled with large scale economic growth improved the livelihoods of the working and middle classes of the United Kingdom, this growth in the standard of living led also to the collapse of mortality rates, which had been in decline since the early 18th century and more especially the infant mortality.
-This development came about with the decline of child labour at the same time as well which meant there was less of a need for a quantity of children to uphold the household economically, educational quality of the country rose during the same time period which meant that children held more a economical potential through educated labour means.
+The decline has been attributed to a number of factors, including biological, technological, societal socio-economic reasons and cultural trends.
+The Industrial Revolution led to large scale movements of people to high density urban population centres; income per capita rose significantly especially in the last half of the 19th century, while economic growth improved the livelihoods of the working and middle classes.
+This growth in the standard of living led also reduced mortality rates (which had been in decline since the early 18th century) and especially in infant mortality.
+The decline of child labour at the same time meant there was less economic need for a large number of children.
+Educational standards improved during the same time period, which gave children more economical potential.